 What I have been thankful for all these years since 2013 is the beautiful blessing of discovering new areas of Historical History to explore through realistically compelling Historical narratives which put me on the front-lines of where History and human interest stories interconnect.
 It has also allowed me to dive deeper into the historic past and root out new decades, centuries and millenniums to explore.
 For this and the stories themselves which are part of the memories I cherish most as a book blogger I am grateful to be a part of the #HFVBTBlogTours blogger team.

-I received a complimentary copy of “Right Back Where We Started From” from the publisher Blackstone Publishing in exchange for an honest review.
+I received a complimentary copy of “Out Front the Following Sea” by the author Leah Angstman in exchange for an honest review.
 I did not receive compensation for my opinions or thoughts shared herein.

 Places to find the book:

 on 11th January, 2022

 Converse via: #HistFic or #HistoricalFiction